istio-ecosystem/admiral/docs/Architecture.md

 - service1-west.stage.service1.global - sends traffic to the west region and only to east if west in unavailable
 - service1-east.stage.service1.global - sends traffic to the east region and only to west if east in unavailable

+`Note:` when `dnsPrefix` value is `default` or if it matches the value of `admiral.io/env` annotation on a deployment, then the behavior of the default generated service name will be overriden with what is specified in the corresponding policy section.

 ### Global Traffic Policy Linking